Next Step and Pro Track Faculty: Faith Prince, Marilyn Maye, Jeff Harnar, Billy Stritch, Tedd Firth, Alex Rybeck

 “Alex Rybeck is one of the top music directors working in cabaret today.” — Michael Miyazaki, Cabaret Update, DCCabaret.org

 Carol is a member of the faculty of the Music Department of Webster University and holds a Masters Degree in Jazz Piano from the same institution.
-An accomplished musician, singer, songwriter and performer, Carol has toured locally, regionally and nationally as part of the duo Jasmine, served as music director/arranger for many top St. Louis cabaret performers, and has performed at nearly every venue in St. Louis (Sheldon Concert Hall, Jazz at The Bistro, etc.).
-Carol has co-taught multiple Cabaret Performance classes with Tim Schall.
-Carol served as guest faculty at The St. Louis Cabaret Conference for the past 3 years.
-This is her fourth year as Music Director for the High School Sessions of The St. Louis Cabaret Conference.
+An accomplished pianist, arranger, singer, teacher, songwriter and performer, Carol has toured locally, regionally and nationally as part of the duo Jasmine, served as music director/arranger for many top St. Louis cabaret performers, and has performed at nearly every venue in St. Louis (Sheldon Concert Hall, Jazz at The Bistro, etc.).
+Carol has co-taught multiple cabaret performance classes with Tim Schall.
+She has served as guest faculty at The St. Louis Cabaret Conference for the past 3 years and has been a music director/teacher for five years wiith SIng Center Stage (formerly the High School Sessions of The St. Louis Cabaret Conference).